 A lung abscess is a pus-filled cavity in the lung surrounded by inflamed tissue and caused by an infection.

-A lung abscess is usually caused by bacteria that normally live in the mouth or throat and that are aspirated into the lungs, resulting in an infection.
+A lung abscess is usually caused by bacteria that normally live in the mouth or throat and that are inhaled (aspirated) into the lungs, resulting in an infection.
 Often, gum (periodontal) disease is the source of the bacteria that cause a lung abscess.
 The body has many defenses (such as a cough) to help prevent bacteria from getting into the lungs.
-Infection occurs primarily when a person is unconscious or very drowsy because of sedation, anesthesia, alcohol or drug abuse, or a disease of the nervous system and is thus less able to cough to clear the aspirated bacteria.
+Infection occurs primarily when a person is unconscious or very drowsy because of sedation, anesthesia, alcohol or drug use, or a disease of the nervous system and is thus less able to cough to clear the aspirated bacteria.
 In people whose immune system functions poorly, a lung abscess may be caused by organisms that are not typically found in the mouth or throat, such as fungi or Mycobacterium tuberculosis (the organism that causes tuberculosis).
-Another cause of lung abscess is Staphylococcus aureus as well as methicillin-resistant Staphylococcus aureus (MRSA), which is a serious infection.
-This usually occurs in young, previously healthy adults or children, especially if they have influenza.
+Other bacteria that can cause lung abscesses are streptococci and staphylococci, including methicillin-resistant Staphylococcus aureus (MRSA), which is a serious infection.

 Less commonly, abscesses result when bacteria or infected blood clots travel through the bloodstream to the lung from another infected site in the body (septic pulmonary emboli).

 Eventually, most abscesses rupture into an airway, producing a lot of sputum that gets coughed up.
 A ruptured abscess leaves a cavity in the lung that is filled with fluid and air.
-The cavity may become an inactive part of the lung, or it may require surgical removal.
-Sometimes an abscess ruptures into the space between the lungs and the chest wall (pleural space), filling the space with pus, a condition called empyema.
+Sometimes an abscess ruptures into the space between the lungs and the chest wall (pleural space), filling the space with pus, a condition called empyema (see Types of fluid).
 Very rarely, if an abscess destroys a blood vessel wall, it may lead to serious bleeding.

 Treatment requires antibiotics.
-Antibiotics are initially given intravenously in most cases and later by mouth when the person has improved and the fever has resolved.
-Antibiotic treatment continues until the symptoms disappear and a chest x-ray shows that the abscess has disappeared.
-Such improvement may require several weeks or even months of antibiotic therapy, but a longer treatment period may be needed.
+Antibiotics are initially given through a vein (intravenously) in most cases and later by mouth when the person's condition has improved and the fever has resolved.
+Antibiotic treatment continues until the symptoms disappear and a chest x-ray shows that the abscess has cleared up.
+Such improvement usually requires 3 to 6 weeks of antibiotic therapy, but a longer treatment period may be needed.

-Bronchoscopy (see see Bronchoscopy) is often done when the abscess is thought to be the result of a tumor or a foreign object blocking the airway, bronchoscopy is sometimes used for treatment, such as removing the foreign object.
-Rarely, an empyema has to be drained through a tube inserted through the chest wall and into the abscess, or infected lung tissue may have to be removed surgically.
+When the abscess is thought to be the result of a tumor or a foreign object blocking the airway, bronchoscopy is sometimes used for treatment, such as removing the foreign object.
+Rarely, an empyema has to be drained through a tube inserted through the chest wall, or infected lung tissue may have to be removed surgically.
 Sometimes an entire lobe of a lung or even an entire lung has to be removed.

 Most people are cured.
-Treatment is less likely to be successful when the person is debilitated or has an impaired immune system, lung cancer, or a very large abscess.
+Treatment is less likely to be successful when the person is debilitated or has an impaired immune system or when a bronchus is blocked by a tumor.

-Last full review/revision January 2008 by John G. Bartlett, MD
+Last full review/revision September 2014 by Sanjay Sethi, MD